apasto/m-LCall/README.md

 ## Deprecation note

 While implementing this, I noticed that Python package [stripy](https://pypi.org/project/stripy/), with its bundled `litho1pt0` interface, does a WAY BETTER job at this task than I was attempting to.

-Anyway, it has been a nice excercise and there is no point in... hiding it :)
+Anyway, this has been a nice exercise and in my opinion there is no point in... hiding it :)

 ## Description